czekem/excel_love/README.md

 For this moment (30.03.2024) the script can do :

-* Open any .xlsx, .JSON or .csv file that would be in the same directory as the script
+* Open any .xlsx, .JSON or .csv file that would be in the same directory as the script.

-* Look for named file (with the extension) in whole computer memory, and enum every file, so you could choose it by entering a correct number
+* Look for named file (with the extension) in whole computer memory, and enum every file, so you could choose it by entering a correct number.

 * Giving possibility to "extract" the columns with their data from the main file to the file that We want to create